ZachThill/Network-Security/Windows/SecuringSMB.md

  **YOU MUST REBOOT IN ORDER FOR THESE RULES TO TAKE EFFECT**

-# Setup SMB Signing (This Security Policy will make signatures for all SMB traffic and let any workstation/Server know if SMB traffic has been intercepted/ Manipulated)
+# Setup SMB Signing
+**(This Security Policy will make signatures for all SMB traffic and let any workstation/Server know if SMB traffic has been Intercepted / Manipulated)**

  **Step 1** - In "Default Domain Policy / Policies / Winsows Settings / Security Settings / Local Policies / Security Options"